nya3jp/cros-bazel/docs/advanced.md

 #
 # This value can also be declared on an `eclass` and it will apply to all
 # packages that inherit from it.
+#
+# If multiple declarations are found, they are all ANDed together.
 supports_interface_libraries = false
 # or
 supports_interface_libraries = "use !static"